PilotThings/node-red-contrib-pilot-things/README.md

 ## Decode node usage

 The decode node decodes sensor payload to convert it to measurements.
 You must use a product ID that is a sensor unique ID.
 For instance product `e6ae04f9-5f57-4992-8bda-41ae5ff0bf8d` is an [Adeunis LoRaWAN Field Test](https://www.adeunis.com/produit/ftd-testeur-de-reseau/).
+[A full list is available here.](https://www.pilot-things.com/smart-platform/sensor-library)

 If you do not have a real sensor you can use the inject node.
 For instance using the following JSON would decode sample data for a Field Test.